Honey butter garlic chicken is easy and loaded with tender bites of chicken in a delicious sauce!

 Add the chicken to the skillet, sprinkle with salt and pepper.
 Let cook until it starts to change from pink to white and get some golden edges about 4-5 minutes.

 - Add the remaining butter, garlic, vinegar and honey.
 Stir until chicken is coated.

-Simmer sauce and chicken to caramelize the outside about another 5-6 minutes or until chicken is done.
+Simmer sauce and chicken to caramelize the outside about another 2-3 minutes.

 Top with fresh chopped parsley or green onions.
 Serve chicken over rice or mashed potatoes.